CompoSala Futsal: History

-The club was founded in 1975 by José Antonio Lobelle, owner of car company Autos Lobelle and still the club's chairman.
+The club was founded in 1975 by José Antonio Lobelle, owner of car company Autos Lobelle and former club's chairman.
 In its early years, players were taken from the ranks of the company's employees.

-Before 2012–13 season, the club changed its name to Santiago Football, modifying also its logo.
+Before the 2012–13 season, the club changed its name to Santiago Futsal, modifying also its logo.

+Before the 2023–24 season, the club changed its name to CompoSala Futsal, modifying also its logo.